dbriones49/Azure-SOC/README.md

 # Configured Active Directory
 Azure Active Directory logs, subscription level logs, and the resource level logs were created in Azure Active Directory to capture log activity.
-These will then be used to forward to the centralized log analytics workspace.
+These were used to forward to the centralized log analytics workspace.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/6b999ec3-ed2a-45e6-a858-46451bbf8388)

 # Configured Log Analytics Workshpace and Sentinel
 A Log analytics workspace was created.
 Azure Sentiniel(SIEM) was also deployed.
-Once Sentinel was deployed a Watchlist was created (list of network blocks) and used to derive geolocation from IP addresses from attackers.
+Once Sentinel was deployed a watchlist was created (list of network blocks) and used to derive geolocation from IP addresses from attackers.
 These will plot attack spots on our SIEM map.